 Stephen Jurell of Eagle Landscapes in Mertztown, Pennsylvania, implemented the same strategy.

-He chose yellow, because during the day it’s one of the most visible colors on the spectrum.
-On sunny days it’s very bright, and on overcast days it stands out.
+Since yellow is one of the most visible colors on the spectrum during the day, he chose yellow.
+As a result, on sunny days it's very bright, and on overcast days it stands out.

 Stephen receives daily compliments on his bright-colored trucks and bold contact information.
 A graphic designer explained to him, it’s how all advertising should be.

-A successful piece of marketing has a strong, effective Call-to-Action.
+A successful piece of marketing has a strong, effective Call-to-Action (CTA).

 Next to your website, phone number, social media link, or email address, add simple directions for action.
 Tell potential consumers exactly what you want them to do (and why they should do it).